cookm353/Drinkr/README.md

 - Taking some time to create a plan of action helps a lot
 - Adding print statements when executing a program that takes a while is a good way to keep track of progress (and make sure it hasn't frozen)
 - UI/UX design and writing copy for your site can be hard if you aren't used to it
+- If you're creating an app which needs several files to be run first to set everything up, create a master set up script (along with print statements to keep track of progress!)
+- You'll probably have to do some data cleaning when you're working with an API

+DB URL: postgresql-infinite-43802